 Hunting in Vermont is now being rediscovered by Vermonters and visitors alike as a way to learn about the natural world, the local environment, and wildlife.
 Vermont’s youth hunting programs make it easy, fun and exciting for the whole family to get involved in the tradition and heritage of a Vermont hunt.

 There are also many hunting and trapping opportunities you can take advantage of throughout the state.
-For complete information about hunting and trapping, view the 2015 Vermont Hunting, Fishing and Trapping Laws and Guide.
+For complete information about hunting and trapping, view the 2017 Vermont Hunting & Trapping Guide.

 It's Quick and Easy